Kiki Wolfkill: Career

 After college, Wolfkill interned at multi-purpose computer software company Asymetrix.
 Following that, she worked for Microsoft Encarta, Microsoft's digital encyclopedia.
 At Microsoft, Wolfkill transitioned to multimedia for video games, including Microsoft Flight Simulator, CART Precision Racing, and RalliSport Challenge.
 She joined Microsoft Game Studios in 1998, working as art lead on games including Midtown Madness before being promoted to art director.

 Wolfkill was able to use her racing background to provide input on the company's racing games.
 The studios would beg Microsoft executives for access to their expensive cars to gain reference material.
 For Midtown Madness, Wolfkill drove cars rigged with microphones around a racing track to gain authentic audio.
 With later racing games, the art teams used computer-aided design data to build the cars and dynamometers to test the machines.
 In 2001, Microsoft released their first video game console, the Xbox.
 Wolfkill transitioned from PC-exclusive games to console titles, such as Project Gotham Racing, Fable, and Mass Effect.

 343 Industries was created by Microsoft to manage the Halo franchise following the departure of developer Bungie.
 Wolfkill looked at a variety of Microsoft studios to join as an executive producer.
 Meeting with 343 Industries head Bonnie Ross, Wolfkill was impressed with Ross' vision for the studio, and joined 343 Industries in 2008.
 Wolfkill served as executive producer for Halo 4.
 Wolfkill and Ross spoke out against sexist comments in the game, threatening permanent bans from the Xbox Live service for offenders.
 Wolfkill executive produced Halo: The Master Chief Collection in 2014, before transitioning to overseeing the company's broader transmedia efforts.
-Wolfkill reportedly left 343 for another position at Microsoft in 2023 amid reorganization of the studio.
+Wolfkill left 343 Industries in 2023 amid reorganization of the studio, becoming head of intellectual property expansion and entertainment for Microsoft.